 - How to mount your design?
 For this, you’ll need the panels =) and

 - All the options in the Nanoleaf app to fill your Aurora with different animations.
 By all, we really mean all options!
 No worries, we’ll guide you through “quick wins” for beginners and “I want to create my very own animation” for aspiring light designers.

-In the upcoming, updated assistants posts, we will set up Siri, Alexa, and Google Assistant to control our Nanoleaf Aurora with voice commands and automations.
+In the updated assistants posts, we will set up Siri, Alexa, and Google Assistant to control our Nanoleaf Aurora with voice commands and automations.